lakshaygauba/web-exam-neet/blog/2021-12-23-neet-result-reaction.md

 After refreshing the inbox for such a long time I was quite tired and actually , I was the one requiring refreshment.
 So I left refreshing my mailbox anymore , though only for a short while.

 After sometime I again opened my mailbox and this time , to my surprise I could see the mail from NTA in my inbox.
 But I did not have enough courage to click on it , still after gathering some , I opened it finally and my scorecard was on my screen.
+I experienced mixed feelings superceded by happiness and excitement later on.